-The Journal of Interdisciplinary Music Studies (JIMS) is an international peer-reviewed journal.
+The Journal of Interdisciplinary Music Studies (JIMS) is an international, open-access, peer-reviewed journal with no publication fee.
 It aims to establish a broad interdisciplinary platform for music researchers.
 JIMS especially promotes collaborations between sciences and humanities, and provocative submissions that stimulate interdisciplinary discussion.
 JIMS is unique among international music research journals in its coverage of all epistemological approaches to all musical issues.

 The journal aims